Skip to content

 3. Check all directors/beneficial owners of the intermediary against same lists

-4. Confirm the intermediary holds a valid and current GEGMR export licence
+4. Confirm the intermediary holds a valid and current GECOPHAM export licence

 5. Confirm the intermediary is registered with the Syrian Ministry of Economy and Trade